murkl/arch-os/recovery/README.md

 `recovery.yaml` says `run: Recovery`, which is the name the interface reads out wherever it says what is happening.
-Without it the runtime falls back to the only thing an unnamed run can be and calls a repair an installation. `description:` beside it is the sentence under this program's row on the page that asks which to open.
+Without it the runtime falls back to the only thing an unnamed run can be and calls a repair an installation. `description:` beside it is the sentence under this module's row on the page that asks which to open.

 Three stages, and after the first one every step is offered rather than done.